Maryland Winds

 Col. Holtan has been honored as Alumnus of the Year by Bismarck State College and was inducted into the Bismarck High School Hall of Fame.
 Col. Holtan served for twelve years on the National Band Association Board of Directors and has received multiple Citations of Excellence.
 In 2011, he was the University of Montana’s School of Visual and Performing Arts “Odyssey of the Stars” honoree and was inducted into their Hall of Honor.
 Col. Holtan holds membership in the prestigious American Bandmasters Association and serves on the Advisory Committee to the Midwest Clinic.

-Mark Eisenhower, Executive Director
+Julian Ayers, Executive Director

 Maryland Winds Staff